A Closer Look at Your Eye Care Needs

 Eye exams are always useful for assessing your vision and ocular health.
 But the American Optometric Association recommends the following exam frequency for adults:

-- Every 2 years whe between ages 18 and 64
+- Every year when between ages 18 and 64

 - Every year after age 65